“What you can imagine depends on what you know.” –Daniel C. Dennett

 kT-RAM has a spike interface, so depending on what you mean by linear regression the answer is either yes or no. kT-RAM is an AHaH Node substrate (with a spike interface) and an AHaH Node is similar to a linear neuron with a sigmoid/tanh activation function (but not exactly).
 You can threshold the activation voltage of an AHaH Node, compare it to other node activation voltages (i.e. sort) or digitize it (which is expensive).
 You can do many things with AHaH Nodes, including non-linear classification, if you string them together in multiple stages.
 This is no different than standard neural networks.
 Read the PLOS Paper for a list of some stuff.
 An AHaH Node is a memory-processing primitive, and kT-RAM is a computing substrate.
 It is not an algorithm.
 Via the KnowmAPI we have been and continue to learn new ways to use it.

 It really depends on what you mean by “large” and what you mean by “scale”.
 It is likely you are attempting to see kT-RAM as a whole solution rather than as a part of a solution.
 A 512 X 512 core could be used to emulate neurons with up to 262,144 synapses, which is about at the max end of biology if you look at Purkinje cells.
 However, that same core could be used to emulate 20 neurons with 13,107 synapses or 100 neurons with 2621 synapses.
 You could have neurons with various sizes, or you could go all the way down to the individual synapse.
 This flexibility has a trade-off in energy due to capacitive losses in the H-Tree.
 Simple optimizations for larger cores such as chokes help to reduce this capacitive loss, but this is an engineering problem just like everything else.
 The purpose of kT-RAM is to provide for a more flexible adaptive synaptic resource at the hardware level, embedded into larger architectures of various types, just like SRAM or various types of logic blocks are embedded into chip designs of various types.
 As for scaling, there is usually a trade-off in terms of flexibility and power when it comes to computing architectures.
 The modern CPU is a great example.
 It is a “jack of all trades and a master of none” and they have come to dominate the computing world.
 It is important to keep in mind two things.
 First, kT-RAM is an “adaptive synaptic resource” intended to be used as a co-processor within a variety of large-scale architectures, like a mesh-grid of cpu cores.
 Second, kT-RAM is just one possible implementation of AHaH nodes!
 Crossbars, for example, are another.
 Each has its own advantages and disadvantages, and depending on what you want to achieve, you should go with the best solution.
-Remember, its not possible to beat physics.
+Remember, it’s not possible to beat physics.
 But it is possible to clearly define what you want and then explore the space of possibilities that give you the best solution.
-For an interesting and entertaining read on some of this, see the Gordon-Panthana dialog.

 To correct the false-assumption, a chip capable of AHaH plasticity is not necessarily a chip constrained to learning in only one way.
 We have only come to this understanding through our work with AHaH Computing Learning algorithms become specific instruction set sequences or routines, where each operation results in Anti-Hebbian or Hebbian learning.
 At the lowest level, Anti-Hebbian just means “move the synapse toward zero” and Hebbian means “move it away from zero”.
 People have come to the misconception that we are only working with a ‘local’ or ‘fixed’ learning rule.
 On the contrary, we have defined an instruction set from which the local unsupervised rule (FF-RU for example) is just one possibility, which does not preclude global computations.
 We hold ML in very high regards, and it is the work of folks like Yann Lecun (and the others) that are pushing the boundaries, using the tools available to them.
 They are the current undisputed champions in primary performance benchmarking.
 We think the field of neuromorphics should re-align with primary performance benchmarking like ML has.
 As far as evidence that spikes and low-resolution synapse can work, it does beg the question of how our brain do it, seeing that they are (ultra efficient) spike-based networks with low-resolution synapses.
 From a hardware perspective, spikes and limited precision synapses make the most sense.
 From the algorithmic perspective, work like this, which is motivated by attempts to map algorithms to more efficient hardware, demonstrates that limited precision synapses can work better than full precision.
 Our results with the KnowmAPI support this.
 Our goal is to achieve ‘primary performance parity’ with state-of-the-art machine learning.
 We do not want to re-invent the field of ML–we want to achieve what it has already achieved in a much more efficient learning substrate.
 The massive strides being made in machine vision (and almost everything else) is wonderful, and we are watching closely what algorithms and approaches are working best.
 We will take what we can and port it over to AHaH Computing, and we will invent new approaches if needed.
 Rather than ignore the adaptive power problem, like others do, we are working on a solution.